Craig M. Cooley has investigated and litigated criminal cases across the United States for nearly two decades.

 Waiting with John Kunco's other Innocence Project Attorneys outside Westmoreland County Prison for John's release

-Mr. Cooley possesses all of these skills because he has filed appellate briefs and argued before the following trial and appelalte courts across Pennyslvania and the United States
+Mr. Cooley possesses all of these skills because he has filed appellate briefs and/or argued before the following trial and appelalte courts across Pennyslvania and the United States

 Mr. Cooley has filed post-conviction petitions and argued them before the following trial courts: